Deutsch: Effizienz / Español: Eficiencia / Português: Eficiência / Français: Efficacité / Italiano: Efficienza /

 - Energy Efficiency: Energy-efficient practices and technologies focus on reducing energy consumption in production processes or operations.
 This can include using energy-efficient equipment, optimizing energy usage, or implementing renewable energy sources.
 Improving energy efficiency not only reduces costs but also minimizes environmental impact.

 - Waste Reduction: Implementing waste reduction initiatives, such as lean practices or waste management strategies, helps organizations optimize resource utilization and reduce material waste.
-This leads to improved efficiency by minimizing raw material costs, reducing disposal costs, and enhancing sustainability.
+This leads to improved efficiency by minimizing raw material costs, reducing disposal costs, and enhancing Sustainability.

 3. Time Efficiency: